 Applying the Finish

 When it was completely painted and buffed, I then brushed on the Matte Finish as a final protectant.
 Our Matte Finish is a water and chemical resistant product that is awesome for protecting the painted finish.
 It gives it durability so you can live with your finished project.
 I wasn’t too worried about getting it on the grout since it dries matte, so I just brushed it on the floor using a large brush.
-You could also use a roller brush.
+You could also use a wallpaper adhesive.

 It’s All About the Light